-British Ecological Society Annual Meeting at Edinburgh, UK, December: poster accepted.
-Title: “Managing Amazonian logging to minimize biodiversity loss through the study of butterflies”
+British Ecological Society Annual Meeting at Edinburgh, UK, December: poster presentation.
+Title: “Managing Amazonian logging to minimize biodiversity loss through the study of butterflies”.
+Finalist.

 British Entomological and Natural History Society Exhibition London, 14th November.
 Presented poster titled “Butterflies and logging: an unexplored relationship”

 For a three month long field season at the Brazilian Amazon that would yield the data for my Masters in Research I applied for ten different funding sources and was awarded the following:

 The Explorers Club Youth Activity Fund ($2000) – covered field assistants’ stipends and some equipment